VfL Bochum: Founding to World War II

-VfL Bochum is one of the oldest sports organizations in the world, claiming an origin date of 26 July 1848 when an article in the Märkischer Sprecher – a local newspaper – called for the creation of a gymnastics club.
+VfL Bochum is one of the oldest sports organisations in the world, claiming an origin date of 26 July 1848 when an article in the Märkischer Sprecher – a local newspaper – called for the creation of a gymnastics club.
 The Turnverein zu Bochum was then formally established on 18 February 1849.
-In December 1851, however, the club was forcibly dissolved and banned by the Prussian provincial administration then reestablished on 19 June 1860 as the bochum gymnastics club.
-The club was reorganized in May 1904 as Turnverein zu Bochum, gegründet 1848 and formed a football department on 31 January 1911.
+In December 1851, however, the club was forcibly dissolved and banned by the Prussian provincial administration then reestablished on 19 June 1860 as the Bochum Gymnastics Club.
+The club was reorganised in May 1904 as Turnverein zu Bochum, gegründet 1848 and formed a football department on 31 January 1911.
 On 1 April 1919, the club merged with Spiel und Sport 08 Bochum to form Turn- und Sportverein Bochum 1848.
 On 1 February 1924, the two clubs from the earlier merger split into the Bochumer Turnverein 1848 (gymnastics department) and Turn- und Sportverein Bochum 1908 (football, track and field, handball, hockey and tennis departments).

 The Nazi regime forced Bochumer Turnverein 1848 to merge with Turn- und Sport Bochum 1908 and Sportverein Germania Vorwärts Bochum 1906 into the current-day club VfL Bochum on 14 April 1938.
 After the merger, VfL Bochum continued to compete in the top flight as part of the Gauliga Westfalen.

 As World War II progressed, play throughout Germany became increasingly difficult due to player shortages, travel problems and damage to football fields from Allied bombing raids.
 VfL became part of the wartime side Kriegsspielgemeinschaft VfL 1848/Preußen Bochum alongside Preußen 07 Bochum, before re-emerging as a separate side again after the war.
 Although they fielded competitive sides, they had the misfortune of playing in the same division as Schalke 04, which was the dominant team of the era.
 VfL's best result was therefore a distant second place in 1938–39.

+Michael Lameck holds the record for most appearances with the club at the top level with 596 appearances between the period of 1972–1988.
+The player with the most all-time goals for VfL Bochum is Hans Walitza, who scored 135 goals in 198 appearances between 1969 and 1974.The player with the most assists in VfL Bochum's history is Dariusz Wosz, who recorded 82 assists in 383 competitive appearances for the club.